diogoff/plasma-disruptions/README.md

-## Recurrent Neural Networks for Disruption Prediction
+## A Recurrent Neural Network for Disruption Prediction

-This repository contains neural networks to predict disruptions from bolometer data in two different ways:
+This repository contains a neural network to predict disruptions from bolometer data in two different ways:

 * Time to disruption (`ttd`): predicts the remaining time towards an impending disruption.
 In this case, the model is trained on disruptive pulses only.

-* Probability of disruption (`prd`): predicts whether the a pulse is disruptive or not.
+* Probability of disruption (`prd`): predicts whether a pulse is disruptive or not.
 In this case, the model is trained on both disruptive and non-disruptive pulses.

 ### Requirements